Are your kids getting enough vegetables in their diet? Here’s an easy and creative way to get your kids to enjoy more veggies!

-- Fill ½ cup measuring cup with mixture and turn over to place on the baking pan then press down slightly with the flat bottom of the measuring cup until patty is ½ inch tall
+- Fill ½ cup measuring cup with the mixture and turn over to place on the baking pan then press down slightly with the flat bottom of the measuring cup until the patty is ½ inch tall

 - Repeat until all the mixture is used, keeping space in between the patties (should make 8 patties).
 Use a second pan if needed.

 - Bake for 25 minutes, remove from oven and enjoy!

 Serving size 1 cake: 183 calories, 6 g fat, 1.5 g saturated fat, 26 g carbohydrate, 99 mg sodium, 5 g fiber, 7.5 g protein